 5 Must-Have Features of Insurance CRM Software

-Simply acquiring CRM software isn’t enough for insurance agents to become more efficient and your business to observe immediate growth.
+Simply acquiring a customer relationship management platform isn’t enough for your agents to become more efficient and your business to observe immediate growth.
 Instead, you’ve got to ensure that the platform is truly suitable for your company.
 To do so, check that it has the following five features.

 1. Sales and Marketing Centralization